 Located on the shores and benches above Okanagan Lake, the mild climate and fertile soil of Summerland made it an attractive location for wealthy British investment.

-The District of Summerland is centered around the downtown core and extends south to Trout Creek and back into four valleys: Garnet, Prairie, Peach, and Happy.
+The District of Summerland is centered around the downtown core and extends south to Trout Creek and back into four valleys: Garnett, Prairie, Peach, and Happy.
 The District is situated on the unceded and ancestral territory of the Sylix people of the Okanagan First Nation.

 The Okanagans first interacted with European people through the fur trade.
 Fur brigades passed through the Okanagan area traveling from the south towards Fort Alexandria on the Fraser River.
 The Okanagan people participated in the fur trade largely in the sale and trading of horses.

 Much of the land around Summerland was acquired by white settlers through a process known as pre-emption.
 Similar to squatters rights, pre-emption allowed an individual to receive full title to a section of land by living on it for six months of every year for three years, building a house, and making other improvements.
 There were various pre-emptions in the area, even before the land was officially opened to the practice.
 A white family could pre-empt up to 320 acres, and it was on pre-empted land that the first commercial orchard was begun in 1888.
-News steadily spread about both the mild climate of the area, and its potential for fruit farming ventures.
+News steadily spread about both the mild climate of the area and its potential for fruit farming ventures.

 A Growing Population

-The completion of the Kettle Valley Railway in 1916 opened up the area to the coast and the rest of Canada, which was especially important for access to fruit markets.
+The completion of the Kettle Valley Railway in 1916 opened up the area to the coast and the rest of Canada, which was especially important for access to fruit and poultry markets.
 Even with the railway, orchard owners were forced to negotiate problems of high shipping costs, markets glutted with early-ripening fruit from the United States, and the difficulties of shipping a highly perishable food in the days before refrigerated shipping.

 As fruit trees matured and new markets were sought, packinghouses began to appear on the lakeshore.
 Although originally independent, high production, low prices, and inefficient transportation gave rise to co-ops.
 Packinghouses were joined by canneries and other industries related to fruit growing.
 Together, these were the major employers in the Summerland area.
 The first winery opened in 1981 at Sumac Ridge, and grape growing joined apples and stone fruits as a major Summerland crop.